 For a winery with such instant name recognition, the entrance is very unassuming.
 The winery itself is nestled among native oaks and other vegetation on top of a small knoll.
 As they say, “we let the views do the heavy lifting around here” – looking east one has views of the entire central part of Napa Valley – a panoramic vista across Oakville.

 The winery was designed by well-known architect Howard Backen (he and Bill Harlan have worked together for a number of years).
 Backen’s wineries are built to be unobtrusive from the outside, but perhaps make a statement on the inside.
 He has designed a number of premium winery properties in the Napa Valley including Ovid, Dana Estate and nearby Futo Estate.

 The focus on quality is clearly evident when entering the winery.
 Cleanliness and aesthetics are key here.
 All barrels are perfectly lined up using a laser sight.
 They stay lined up until bottling; Harlan Estate does not rack the barrels.
 Nevertheless, this is a working winery and function is blended seamlessly with form.

 Bob Levy has been involved in the wine making side of the operations since day one (before Harlan he was involved at Merryvale) and was winemaker for many years until more recently.
 Today his role is Director of Winegrowing and Cory Empting has taken over as their full-time winemaker.
 All critical blending decisions are always made by the core Harlan team as well as flying French consulting winemaker Michel Rolland.

 Surprisingly, Harlan has distribution in about 35 states and 30 countries – yet with a production of only 1800 cases and their price point, distribution is very selective.
-Locally you can find the wine at times, at several wine shops including 750 Wines and St. Helena Wine Merchants and St. Helena Wine Center (all in the town of St. Helena).
-Harlan sells direct, but you must be on their mailing list.
+Locally one can find the wine at times, at several places in Napa Valley including part of a tasting at K.Laz in Yountville and at the Oakville Grocery.
+Harlan sells direct, but one must be on their mailing list.
 To join the waiting list, visit: www.harlanestate.com